-Motion Pictures Lovers Will Love LA’s Latest Museum
+Motion Picture Lovers Will Love LA’s Latest Museum

 The Academy Museum of Motion Pictures Opens in Los Angeles

 As Dorothy said in the 1939 classic film “The Wizard of Oz,” “There’s no place like home.”